 Preventing new flea infestations

-After these steps are done in controlling the fleas in bed, prevention of new flea infestations is the next step.
+After these steps are done to control the fleas in your bed, prevention of new flea infestations is the next step.
 Even after treating the bed or the entire home, it is normal to see fleas return days or weeks after.
-The best prevention methods are to regularly keep the house and yard clean, treating the home and yard with flea treatments regularly and keeping the pets on flea preventive measures.
+The best prevention methods are regularly keeping the house and yard clean, treating the home and yard with flea treatments regularly and keeping the pets on flea preventive measures.

 Got fleas?
 Find out which products work in 2019, with my updated flea control product comparison chart.